 Is this the right interpretation?
 I’m not totally sure.
 Is there any right interpretation?
 Maybe there isn’t.
 If my theory is definitively wrong, because Carruth didn’t intend for there to be any concrete truth, is that the only right interpretation?
 Or did he intend for us to interpret something he sees so clearly but failed to effectively put into his film?
 That’s also not beyond possibility.

 So is this movie any good?
-Who can say?Leave a comment
+Who can say?1 comment

 No one should have to tell you to read these two books.
 Or rather, everyone already has.
 Both bestsellers, one graced numerous top ten lists last year; New York Times declared the other, on only January 3rd of 2013, “the best book you’ll read this year“.
 Assuming no toxic allergy to short stories, no childhood trauma involving a well-plotted thriller, both Tenth of December and Gone Girl should be on your shelf — read by now, or patiently waiting their turn.
 They’re both five-star reads.